MicrosoftDocs/azure-aks-docs/articles/aks/egress-outboundtype.md

 When using `block`:

-- AKS ensures that no traffic can leave the cluster through network security group (NSG) rules.
+- AKS ensures that no public internet traffic can leave the cluster through network security group (NSG) rules.
+VNet traffic is not affected.
 - You must explicitly allow any required egress traffic through additional network configurations.

 The `block` option provides an additional level of network isolation but requires careful planning to avoid breaking workloads or dependencies.